nivintw/ddns/README.md

 - [ ] Add automated CI/CD process including package release to PyPI.
 - [ ] Integrate python-semantic-release for version management.
 - [ ] Add support to read config from a toml file.
-- [ ] Change license to MIT license
-  - This will happen when this codebase undergoes further revision and reaches an "inspired by" state.
-  - Currently, substantial changes have been made from the original fork.
-With other planned changes, most of the original code will no longer be part of this project.

 ## Scratch